 Rural consumers tend to be loyal to brands.
 With the development, rural consumers are well aware of the available brands.

-Some brands have successfully created a strong consumer base in the rural markets.
+Some brands have successfully created a strong consumer base in rural markets.

 Value for Money